 Business operations include various key activities performed by the company to run the business and to add value.
 Company key activities vary depending on the business and are tied to resources.
 Company must recognise expertise areas and special features, which offer a competitive advantage over competitors.
 Company management creates a framework for operations and allocates the necessary resources.

 How do you run your business operations so that the key activities bring revenue?
+Objectives TOOLKIT 4: After going through the theme:

 You understand the importance of key activities in business operations.